Spatial Mapping

 • Spot, Focus, Rotate buttons – Control the electron beam: Spot – Sets the beam at a particular location on (or to avoid damage, off of) the specimen, Focus – Scans a sub-region to focus an image.

 • View – Enables live viewing of SEM or STEM images.
-When selected, a new image display window opens on the View workspace each signal you choose within the setup dialog.
+When selected, a new image display window opens on the View workspace for each signal you choose within the setup dialog.

 • Capture – Records an image using the Capture setting of the DigiScan Setup dialog.